 One by one they trickled into the land of the living in search of a new purpose.
 (Source: Battle.net)

-Starting at level 55 you will, with a bit of extra grinding, enter the world at level 58 with a nice set of blue quality gear.
-You are fully ready to inflict mayhem upon the word of Azeroth as Tank, DPS, or PvPer.
+The Death Knight is the “Hero Class” of WoW.
+You start at level 55 and, with a bit of extra grinding, will enter the world at level 58 with a nice set of gear.
+You are now fully ready to inflict mayhem upon the word of Azeroth as Tank, Damage Machine (DPS), or PvPer.

-- Death Knight Blood Spec Tanking guide – The build, gems, ratations, and more.
+- Death Knight Blood Spec Tanking guide – The build, gems, rotations, and more.

 - Death Knight Frost Spec DPS guide – builds for dual wield and 2-handers, plus gems, enchants, etc.

-- Death Knight Unholy Spec DPS guide – Everything youi need for higher DPS as Unholy.
+- Death Knight Unholy Spec DPS guide – Everything you need for higher DPS as Unholy.

 - Unholy spec PvP – Damage, Diseases, Pet.

 Death Knight Leveling Guide – Tips, builds, and info to make your trek to the level cap that much easier.